 National Standard

-The FRBH National Standard defines minimum national requirements for workforce behavioral health protection in trauma-exposed public safety organizations.
+The FRBH National Standard establishes the minimum national requirements for workforce behavioral health protection in public safety organizations operating in trauma-exposed environments.
+The standard defines the organizational safeguards necessary to manage occupational psychological hazard exposure inherent to public safety service.

 Download the FRBH National Standard (PDF)